abrahamjoc/challenge-codes/non-platform/sudoku-solver/README.md

 ## Sudoku Solver with backtracking algorithm

-This exercise was resolved wtih backtracking algorithm in honor a project of my university when I was a student.
+This exercise was resolved with backtracking algorithm in honor a project of my university when I was a student.

 | Topic         | Link                                       |
 |---------------|--------------------------------------------|